cznic/token/README.md

 # token
-Package token is variant of the stdlib pakage token with type FileSet removed
+Package token is variant of the stdlib pakage token with types FileSet and Token removed